 This Climate Check report, informed by a survey of 750 executives conducted in January and February 2021, evaluates business’ responses to climate change issues in the context of the coronavirus pandemic and economic downturn.

-Despite their concern, almost two-thirds of organizations need to cut back on their environmental sustainability efforts in response to the pandemic and economic downturn.
-Organizations are also navigating uncertain territory with shifting political and regulatory environments, operational impacts due to climate-related events, and the growing influence of consumer and employee activism.
+Despite their concern, almost two-thirds of organisations need to cut back on their environmental sustainability efforts in response to the pandemic and economic downturn.
+Organisations are also navigating uncertain territory with shifting political and regulatory environments, operational impacts due to climate-related events, and the growing influence of consumer and employee activism.